carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-equals-default.rst

 .. option:: IgnoreMacros

-   If set to non-zero, the check will not give warnings inside macros.
-Default is `1`.
+   If set to `true`, the check will not give warnings inside macros.
+Default is `true`.